Purdue vs. Minnesota NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Boilermakers have covered the spread twice this season when favored by 2.5 points or more (in three chances).

-- Purdue's games this year have not hit the over on any of four set point totals.
+- Purdue's games this year have not gone over the total in four opportunities.

-- The Boilermakers put up five more points per game (26.3) than the Golden Gophers allow (21.3).
+- The Boilermakers put up 26.3 points per game, five more than the Golden Gophers allow per contest (21.3).

-- Purdue is 2-0 against the spread and 2-0 overall this season when the team records more than 21.3 points.
+- Purdue is 2-0 against the spread and 2-0 overall this season when the team puts up more than 21.3 points.

-- In games that Purdue picks up more than 272.8 yards, the team is 2-2 against the spread and 3-1 overall.
+- Purdue is 2-2 against the spread and 3-1 overall when the team totals over 272.8 yards.

-- The Boilermakers have turned the ball over five times this season, two fewer than the Golden Gophers have forced (7).

 - Find the latest spread and moneyline odds for Purdue at SISportsbook.